Democrats Call For Flynn's Suspension Over Allegations He Talked Sanctions With Russia - ABC 36 News

 “The White House should immediately SUSPEND National Security Advisor Flynn & REVOKE access to classified information until investigated,” Swalwell said in a statement online.

-ABC News has confirmed that in the weeks before the inauguration, Flynn discussed the sanctions issue with Kislyak, though current and former U.S. officials were not able to say whether those discussions included any promises to lift sanctions.
-The Washington Post first reported Thursday that Flynn discussed the sanctions with Kislyak during a series of phone calls in December.
+ABC News has confirmed that in the weeks before the inauguration, Flynn discussed the sanctions issue with Russian Ambassador Sergey Kislyak.

+Current and former U.S. officials familiar with the discussions were not able to say that Flynn made explicit promises to lift sanctions, but say the issue was discussed in the context that the incoming administration would have a chance to review them.

-The latest claims conflict with repeated denials by Flynn and other senior members of the Trump administration that Flynn had discussed the sanctions issue during the calls.
+The fact that sanctions were discussed at all –- which was first reported by The Washington Post on Thursday -– raises legal questions about private citizens engaging in diplomacy that could undermine the intent of a sitting president.
+It also conflicts with repeated denials by Flynn and other senior members of the Trump administration that Flynn had discussed the sanctions issue during the calls.

-Some of the U.S. officials, who headed government agencies at the time of the calls, told the Post they were concerned there may have been an inappropriate and potentially illegal attempt by Flynn to reassure the Kremlin on sanctions as the Obama administration was imposing measures against Russia in retaliation for allegedly intervening in the U.S. presidential election.
+U.S. authorities continue to investigate communications between Flynn and Russian officials, but have yet to find any clear evidence of wrongdoing.

-Flynn has denied the claims, which ABC News has so far been unable to verify independently, saying initially the two had only exchanged Christmas greetings and discussed plans for a phone call between Trump and Putin.
-Spicer, now the White House press secretary, told reporters last month, “They exchanged logistical information on how to initiate and schedule that call.
-That was it.
+When news of the contacts between Flynn and the Russian envoy first broke in January — revealing that the two spoke around the time that President Obama issued new sanction against Russia in response to its alleged cyberhacking to interfere with the U.S. election — the White House said the contacts were only focused on arranging a phone call between Russian President Vladimir Putin and then-President-elect Trump.
+“They exchanged logistical information on how to initiate and schedule that call,” Trump’s spokesman Sean Spicer said at the time.
+“That was it.
 Plain and simple.”

-Spicer later told ABC News that Kislyak had called to invite the U.S. to talks on the Syrian conflict that were held in Kazakhstan recently.
+Spicer also told reporters at the time that Flynn and the Russian ambassador talked by phone on Dec.
+28, but later told ABC News he misspoke and the call was on Dec.
+29, the same day that President Obama expelled 35 Russian diplomats from the U.S. and closed a handful of Russian diplomatic facilities as punishment for the alleged Kremlin meddling.

+In an interview in January, Vice President Mike Pence also weighed in, telling CBS News that “They did not discuss anything having to do with the United States’ decision to expel diplomats or impose censure against Russia.”
+A senior administration official told ABC News that Pence’s information on the case had come from speaking with Flynn directly.

-Flynn this week denied again that sanctions came up, but on Friday the White House appeared to be moving back from the denial: a senior administration official told ABC News that Flynn doesn’t recall any discussion of sanctions ever coming up with Kislyak, but isn’t completely certain.
+As recently as this week Flynn denied discussing sanctions with the Russian ambassador.
+But today the White House appeared to be moving back from the denial: a senior administration official told ABC News that Flynn doesn’t recall any discussion of sanctions ever coming up with Kislyak, but “isn’t completely certain.”

 Russian President Vladimir Putin’s spokesman, Dmitry Peskov, confirmed that Flynn spoke by phone with Russia’s Washington ambassador, Sergey Kislyak, but said reports that they had discussed sanctions were “wrong.”

-The Post and The New York Times have reported that another FBI investigation is also looking into possible contacts between three members of Trump’s campaign team during the election.
-The White House has denied being aware that any such investigation is underway.
-A senior administration official told ABC News last month that the White House has “absolutely no knowledge of any investigation or even a basis for such an investigation.”

-Some of the officials in the Post story stressed the Obama administration was divided over how to interpret the calls.
-Several of the officials “emphasized that while sanctions were discussed, they did not see evidence that Flynn had an intent to convey an explicit promise to take action after the inauguration,” the Post said.
-The Logan Act, the law which Flynn is accused of potentially violating, forbids U.S. citizens from interfering in foreign policy.

 The administration’s contacts with Russia are under scrutiny after U.S. intelligence concluded that the Kremlin had intervened in the elections to help Trump and harm his Democrat opponent, Hillary Clinton.
 A declassified report from the Director of National Intelligence in December found Russia had used cyberattacks and propaganda to try to undermine American democracy and to tilt the balance in favor of Trump.
-A broad Senate investigation is currently underway into the alleged interference; it is not clear whether the FBI’s investigation of Flynn is part of that.
+A broad Senate investigation is currently underway into the alleged interference.

-Flynn’s attitude to Russia specifically has attracted criticism from some Democrats and Republicans, in particular a 2015 trip to Moscow to speak at an anniversary conference for the Russian propaganda network, Russia Today, where he dined at a table with Putin.

-Publicly, including at the Moscow conference, Flynn has suggested he believes the U.S. should work with Russia to combat radical Islamic terrorism, which he has described as a “cancer.”